websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/using-the-search-location-field.md

 # Using the Search Location Field

+Use a Search Location field so a user can interact with Google's Maps JavaScript  API and Google Places API, selecting a location and getting these fields autofilled in the form:

+- Address (e.g., 1400 Montefino Ave.)
+- City (e.g., Diamond Bar)
+- State (e.g., California)
+- Postal Code (e.g., 91765)
+- Country (e.g., USA)

+You don't have to display all the fields in the form.

 ## Adding and Configuring the Search Location Field

+To add the Search Location field to a form,

 1. Enable the JavaScript Google Maps API and the Google Places API.